Nancy Goldsmith: Early life and gymnastics career

-Goldsmith is Jewish.
-Much of her training was at the National Academy of Artistic Gymnastics in Eugene, Oregon.
+Goldsmith is Jewish by birth.
+Much of her training (1978 - 1987) was at the National Academy of Artistic Gymnastics in Eugene, Oregon and was coached by Dick Mulvihill.

-She attended Stanford University starting in January 1984, and competed on the gymnastics team while a member of the Israel national team.
+She attended Stanford University starting in January 1984 on a full gymnastics scholarship, and competed on the gymnastics team while a member of the Israel national team.
 In 1984, Goldsmith was named All-Western Collegiate Athletic Association.
 In 1987, she was named Stanford's Most Outstanding Gymnast.